SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 So to add it to your images, you will find `TODO: [S6] Install` placeholders in the Docker images of [HAProxy](ha/Dockerfile) and the [web application](webapp/Dockerfile)

-Replace the `TODO` with the following Docker instruction:
+Replace the `TODO: [S6] Install` with the following Docker instruction:

 ```
+# Download and install S6 overlay
 RUN curl -sSLo /tmp/s6.tar.gz https://github.com/just-containers/s6-overlay/releases/download/v1.17.2.0/s6-overlay-amd64.tar.gz \
   && tar xzf /tmp/s6.tar.gz -C / \
   && rm -f /tmp/s6.tar.gz